Rk-Khandelwal2012/Competitive-Programming-Solutions/README.md

 - Java

 ## Folder Structure
-- **Array**: Solutions to problems on LeetCode , Geeks for Geeks.
+- **Array**: Solutions to problems on LeetCode and Geeks for Geeks.
+- **Recursion Top 50 question**: Solutions to problems on Geeks for Geeks.
-- **Array Manipulation/**: Solutions to problems from Leetcode, Geeks for Geeks.
+- **Searching**: Solutions to problems on LeetCode and Geeks for Geeks.

 ## How to Contribute
 Contributions are welcome!
 Here’s how you can help: